North Carolina Lottery Games

 North Carolina Lottery History

-One of the newer lotteries to hit the scene, the North Carolina Lottery, was established in 2005.
+One of the newer lotteries to hit the scene, the North Carolina Lottery was established in 2005.
 This came after the North Carolina General Assembly passed the "North Carolina State Lottery Act" in August 2005.

-Legalizing the lottery was to provide an influx of revenue to re-route to education programs.
-As of May 2023, and according to the "Impact" page, the lottery has generated nearly $10 billion for education programs, including $929 million in 2022.
+Legalizing the lottery provided an influx of revenue to re-route to education programs.
+As of May 2023, the lottery has generated nearly $10 billion for education programs, including $929 million in 2022.
+There were 27,146 scholarships administered in 2022, and 48,504 grants helped students attend a state university.

 Overseeing the North Carolina is a nine-member committee responsible for sending profits to various education levels.